 Every academic essay has a focus.
-The focus of an essay represents the starting point on which the writer builds the structure and sentence flow.
-To be able to write an essay following the required academic structure, you need to first determine the main focus or claim you will be making and how long should an essay be.
+The focus of a paper represents the starting point on which the writer builds the essay structure and sentence flow.
+To be able to write this type of paper following the required academic essay structure, you need to first determine the main focus or claim you will be making and how long should an essay be.

 Any essay given as an assignment will contain a certain amount of information combined together into specialized parts.
 Even if the task is a very short essay, the writer is expected to demonstrate a certain level of organization.

 As written on a Harvard website, basically, the main academic essay structure of writing is the same.
 You start with an introduction, follow up with body paragraphs, and end with a conclusion.
 The first and last have fixed spots, but the body paragraphs are where it gets really tricky.

 To be able to outline the entire writing essay structure in a way that you can actually form an essay using the data you’ve found, you need to answer these three questions.
 You will need a separate portion of your essay to answer each of them, as well as a separate paragraph for each point you are making.

 What: What do you want to demonstrate in your essay?
 What evidence have you found to prove your point?
 What is the essay synonym?

 How: How are you planning to present your arguments and counterarguments?
 How will the data affect your claims?